 We are proud to announce that Silver Robin, is hosting a competition in association with Old School at The Oxford Academy.
 Continuing our mutual passion for intergenerational work we are holding a competition to promote long lasting friendships that bridge the generational gap.
 Partnerships, between an older and younger person, are being given the opportunity to collaborate and produce a creative written or visual art piece.
 The theme is Then and Now; a comparison of eras and a sharing of experiences.
 Entered pieces are to be judged by local authors and well known faces.

 Silver Robin have been very busy in the last couple of weeks preparing more of our popular sound bytes from Silver Robin readers.
-We have a three day installment of Easter holiday experiences, which covers the religious as well as the modern day aspect of the holiday.
 We are are also preparing a competition with cash prizes!
 Yes, Free cash!
 Stay tuned to the website and all will be revealed in the next few weeks.
 Don’t forget to check Silver Robin out on Social Media, you can follow us on Twitter and Facebook.

 We are also going to publish a series of stories written by pupils of Holland Park School, this will be a build up to our yet to be announced competition which encourages young people to join forces and collaborate on a creative project to win a cash prize.
 All will be announced very soon!